Back to news

 • National government must provide a stable and predictable policy environment so that the expectations in terms of Affordable Housing contributions are clear at the point when a developer bids for a new site.
 Flexibility may be needed if the housing market has changed in unexpected ways, or policy has changed since the land was purchased.

 The Housing Forum’s Councils Network includes many local authorities across the country who are keen to take a bigger role in bringing forward housing delivery in their area, particularly council housing.
 There is a clear interest in stronger CPO powers.
-However, we are aware that some authorities lack confidence in using their existing CPO powers and are afraid of legal challenge.
+However, we are aware that some authorities need support in using their existing CPO powers and are afraid of legal challenge.

 • The Government should work closely with local authorities to improve their skills and confidence with using CPO powers and ensure that the legal framework for using them is robust.